MIND Management System

 Founder · ETW

-Where MIND Comes From
+Where MIND comes from

 The system Lee Benson used to run his own company.

-He later wrote the method down.
+He wrote the method down.
 Your Most Important Number, co-authored with Ram Charan, one of the most respected voices in business, is the book behind MIND.

-Two Ways to Start
+Two ways to start

 MIND comes into a business through two doors.